-Lupus and the shingles vaccine
+Lupus and the Shingles Vaccine

-Once you have chicken pox as a child, the virus stays in your body, and your immune system usually keeps it under control.
+Shingles is a painful rash caused by the same virus that causes chickenpox.
+The virus stays in your body even after you have recovered from chickenpox and your immune system keeps it under control.
 Shingles occurs when the virus breaks through your body’s defenses and causes a rash, usually on one side of the body.
-It can cause severe nerve pain that can last long after the rash has cleared up.
-If you don’t remember whether or not you’ve had chicken pox, you can find out by asking your doctor to test your blood.
-The shingles vaccine acts as a “booster” for the immune system, helping to keep the virus under control.
+Shingles can be very painful and can cause severe nerve pain that can last long after the rash is gone.
+If you have had chickenpox, you can get shingles.
+Getting the shingles vaccine is a great way to protect yourself.

+People with lupus are at higher risk of getting shingles, compared to those without it, and the effects of shingles can be painful and long lasting.
 Talk to your doctor about whether the shingles vaccine is right for you.